stew8908/odowatch/README.md

-# Welcome to your Expo app 👋
+# OdoWatch

+OdoWatch is an app that allows you to track your odometer and then query for necessary repairs at your current odometer reading.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).